How Colorado resisted the siren of Donald Trump

 Donald Trump won plenty of swing states in the November election, but Colorado wasn’t one of them.

 It wasn’t close: Former Secretary of State Hillary Clinton took 48 percent of Colorado’s votes to Trump’s 43 percent.
-Trump also didn’t win a single Colorado delegate at the Republican National Convention, which saw a walkout against Trump organized by a Colorado Republican, a leader in the #NeverTrump movement.
+Trump didn’t win a single Colorado delegate at the Colorado Republican convention.
+He won only four at the national convention, which saw a walkout against Trump organized by a Colorado Republican, a leader in the #NeverTrump movement.
 In December, the state made headlines as a major participant in the Hamilton elector movement, an attempt by some Electoral College voters to elect anyone but Trump.

 Why did the 45th president, who surprised the nation by carrying states like Florida, Pennsylvania, Michigan and Wisconsin, fail to win over Colorado voters?
 And does his loss here portend a continued resistance to his presidency in the coming years?
 The Colorado Independent spoke with a few experts to find out.

-Note: Correction: An earlier version of this story incorrectly stated that Donald Trump received no delegates at the Republican National Convention.
-He received four delegates.